feathersui/feathersui-website/docs/haxe-openfl/horizontal-layout.md

 container.addChild(child2);
 ```

-Notice that we can mix and match fixed pixel values with percentage values on the same child.
+Notice that fixed pixel values may be mixed with percentage values on the same child.
 The width of the first child is `150.0` pixels, but the height is 100% of the container's total height.

 > **Tip:** If the height of every child in a [`HorizontalLayout`](https://api.feathersui.com/current/feathers/layout/HorizontalLayout.html) should be 100%, set [`verticalAlign`](https://api.feathersui.com/current/feathers/layout/HorizontalLayout.html#verticalAlign) to [`JUSTIFY`](https://api.feathersui.com/current/feathers/layout/VerticalAlign.html#JUSTIFY).
 You'll write less code, and performance will be better optimized.